-Roehampton’s Department of Psychology delivering online therapy training to students
+Roehampton’s School of Psychology delivering online therapy training to students

 - Friday, March 12, 2021

-With the Covid-19 pandemic and subsequent lockdown rules drastically changing the way therapy is delivered, Roehampton’s Department of Psychology has adapted to train our postgraduate students to deliver therapy effectively online.
+With the Covid-19 pandemic and subsequent lockdown rules drastically changing the way therapy is delivered, Roehampton’s School of Psychology has adapted to train our postgraduate students to deliver therapy effectively online.

 At the start of the pandemic, many mental health services continued to offer support online.
 As the pandemic has progressed, there has been a greater uptake in placements offering online therapy.
 Students have had to quickly develop skills to deliver online therapy to meet this changing need.
 This change is likely to continue as Covid-restrictions gradually decrease, with Covid fundamentally impacting the way therapy is delivered and online therapy likely to be used more widely.